kallauday/Edurika-Material/README.md

 # Edurika-Material

-In this Repo i am adding some devops material from Edurika. please refer those documents.
+In this Repo i am adding some devops material from Edurika.